Have a Question?

 Do you have an accessibility guide as I am not very mobile?

-I see you have your main address in Kent.
+I see you have your main address in England.
 If something isn’t working or some other kind of help with the cottage is needed, is anyone on hand?

 Yes, we have one caretaker almost next door and our cottage servicing team with senior caretaker, Alan, just ten minutes away.
 They all know the cottages inside out!